marcoalopez/GrainSizeTools/DOCS/getting_started.md

 TODO

 ---

-## Visualizing the grain size distribution and their properties (the plot module)
+## Visualizing grain size distributions and their properties (the plot module)

 To visualize grain size distribution we will use the methods implemented in the module named ```plot```.
 All methods of the *plot* module can be invoked by writing ```plot.*```, where * refers to the plot to be used.